protocolbuffers/protobuf/docs/implementing_proto3_presence.md

 // Presence is no longer a property of a message, it's a property of individual
 // fields.
 bool FieldHasPresence(const google::protobuf::FieldDescriptor* field) {
+  return field->has_presence();
-  // Note that this will return true for oneofs.
-If you want to filter out
+  // Note, the above will return true for fields in a oneof.
+  // If you want to filter out oneof fields, write this instead:
-  // oneofs, write:
   //   return field->has_presence && !field->real_containing_oneof()
-  return field->has_presence();
 }
 ```